knaaptime/seg_networks/paper/methods_graphs.md

 and a set of software tools that facilitate its analysis as such [@boeing2016OSMnxNew;@fleischmann2019MomepyUrban].
 Understanding the travel network as a topological graph provides a different picture of its accessibility structure and the way it facilitates interaction among residents [@levinson2017ElementsAccess].
+Here our goal is to use these graph topology metrics to explain the variation we observe in $\Delta_{tilde{H}}$.

 ## Measuring Graph Structure

 We use the Python packages OSMNx [@boeing2016OSMnxNew] and Momepy [@fleischmann2019MomepyUrban] to create measures of the pedestrian travel network collected from OpenStreetMap.
 Together, these variable provide an overall summary of the morphophological properties of the travel graph structure, and are described in @tbl:variables.
-In addition to simple measures like the total lengh and density of streets, the count and density of intersections, and the proportion of intersections at different levels of throughput, we focus in particular on three measures of the graph structure: cyclomatic complexity, meshedness, and circuity.
+In addition to simple measures like the total length and density of streets, the count and density of intersections, and the proportion of intersections at different levels of throughput, we focus in particular on three measures of the graph structure: cyclomatic complexity, meshedness, and circuity.
 In theory, all three measures should be related to